nismod/infra-risk-vis/README.md

 - current work on global-scale data and analysis continues to be led by researchers in OPSIS.
 In part this is in collaboration with the Global Resilience Index Initiative, including the Oxford Spatial Finance Initiative and Global Earthquake Model Foundation.
-This work has been funded by the World Bank Group, Willis Towers Watson Insurance for Development Forum, the UK Natural Environment Research Council (NERC) through the UK Centre for Greening Finance and Investment, and UK Foreign, Commonwealth and Development Office (FCDO) through the Climate Compatible Growth (CCG) programme.
+This work has been funded by: the World Bank Group; Willis Towers Watson Insurance for Development Forum; the UK Natural Environment Research Council (NERC) through the UK Centre for Greening Finance and Investment; the UK Foreign, Commonwealth and Development Office (FCDO) through the Climate Compatible Growth (CCG) programme; Howden Foundation;
+  and Global Center on Adaptation.